chaobrain/brainscale/docs/apis/compiler.rst

 The following classes are the base classes for the online learning compilation.

-:class:`ETraceGraphExecutor` is used to implement or execute the compiled eligibility trace graph.
+``ETraceGraphExecutor`` is used to implement or execute the compiled eligibility trace graph.
 It utilizes the compiled graph defined in the above data structure to execute the model, compute the Jacobian of hidden-group, the Jacobian of weight-to-hidden-group, and the gradient of the loss-to-hidden-group.

-:class:`ETraceGraphExecutor` defines the abstract methods for the online learning graph execution.
+``ETraceGraphExecutor`` defines the abstract methods for the online learning graph execution.
 Generally, the derived classes should implement the following methods:

 - :meth:`ETraceGraphExecutor.solve_h2w_h2h_jacobian` to compute the Jacobian of hidden-group and weight-to-hidden-group.